 These are environmental outcomes that are difficult to measure without a more holistic outlook.

 Here’s the bad news.
 The location of the plant combined with the low price O-I has been offering for glass recycling can make it logistically and financially difficult for many parts of New Zealand, especially in the South Island, to get glass recycling up to Auckland.
 Consequently, vast swathes of the glass that South Islanders put out to recycle never gets to Auckland and so never gets recycled back into bottles.
-With notable exceptions (such as Dunedin City, Ashburton, Wanaka, and pockets of the West Coast, who prove that the logistics are not insurmountable), this is the case for council glass recycling collections throughout Canterbury, Otago, Southland and parts of the West Coast (though in some of these locations, the reason for the glass not going to Auckland is compounded by other systemic boo-boos – see the section on ‘co-mingling’ below).
+With notable exceptions (such as Dunedin City, Ashburton, Wanaka, and pockets of the West Coast, who prove that the logistics are not insurmountable), this is the case for most kerbside glass recycling collections throughout Canterbury, Otago, Southland and parts of the West Coast (though in some of these locations, the reason for the glass not going to Auckland is compounded by other systemic boo-boos – see the section on ‘co-mingling’ below).

 If it’s not being turned back into bottles, then what happens to all that glass collected for recycling?
 In most cases it will be stockpiled for eventual crushing and downcycling into roading material (i.e. glass-phalt/glass-crete), sandblasting or other landscaping purposes.
 In some places, such as Timaru, the glass is stockpiled in the hope that the price offered for glass recycling will rise (though in the meantime, some of the glass in the stockpile may still be crushed and downcycled).
 In other places, the glass goes straight to landfill, as has been happening with kerbside glass collection in Central Otago and Queenstown.
 In some parts of the country, such as Clutha District, the council has decided not to collect glass through kerbside recycling at all and any glass brought to the transfer station is stockpiled.